LidarDM: Generative LiDAR Simulation in a Generated World: Layout-Guided LiDAR Video Generation

 {\it Training:} We train our diffusion-based scene generation model using a dataset that pairs scene geometry with map conditioning.
 Direct access to dense scene geometry is not available in practice.
-Instead, we use the state-of-the-art dense geometry reconstruction approach, neural kernel surface reconstruction (NKSR)~\cite{nksr}, to recover a pseudo-GT from an input LiDAR sequence.
+Instead, we use NKSR~\cite{nksr}, a textured 3D reconstruction method, to recover a pseudo-GT from an input LiDAR sequence.
+The recovered mesh's texture encodes intensity.
 Ground truth annotations are used to remove moving dynamic objects, ensuring our reconstruction contains only the static scene and objects.
-We then train the auto-encoders for both scene geometry and map layout using reconstruction loss and KL divergence loss: \(\min_\theta \mathcal{L}_\mathrm{recon} + \mathcal{L}_\mathrm{KL}\) over real-world examples (Fig.~\ref{fig:scenegen}~(a)).
-Our latent diffusion model is trained using the score matching loss function: \(\mathcal{L}_\mathrm{LDM} = \mathbb{E}_{(\bz, \bc), \boldsymbol{\epsilon}, k} \left[ \| \boldsymbol{\epsilon} - F_\theta(\bz_k, k, \bc)\|_2^2\right]\), where \(\bz_k\) is the forward diffused noisy sample at step \(k\) (Fig.~\ref{fig:scenegen}~(b)).
+We then train the auto-encoders for both scene geometry and map layout using reconstruction loss and KL divergence loss: \(\min_\theta \mathcal{L}_\mathrm{recon} + \mathcal{L}_\mathrm{KL}\) over real-world examples.
+Our latent diffusion model is trained using the score matching loss function: \(\mathcal{L}_\mathrm{LDM} = \mathbb{E}_{(\bz, \bc), \boldsymbol{\epsilon}, k} \left[ \| \boldsymbol{\epsilon} - F_\theta(\bz_k, k, \bc)\|_2^2\right]\), where \(\bz_k\) is the forward diffused noisy sample at step \(k\) .

-\paragraph{Object Generation.} Inspired by the rapid advancements in 3D shape generation, we employ two high-fidelity, 3D object generation frameworks, GET3D \cite{get3d} and AvatarClip \cite{avatarclip}, to create dynamic traffic participants.